 Silicone: Allergan (branded as Natrelle® Gel), Mentor (branded as MemoryGel®) and Sientra, known simply as Silicone Gel Breast Implants

 For the majority of his breast augmentation patients, Dr. Lapuerta uses saline or silicone breast implants from Mentor.
-For some patients, their particular goals are better achieved with a silicone gel breast implant from Sientra.
+For some patients, their particular goals are better achieved with silicone gel breast implants from Sientra.
 Only surgeons who are Board Certified by the American Board of Plastic Surgery are eligible to offer their patients implants from Sientra.

 An implant profile depicts the distance the breast will project forward from the chest wall.
-Implants are made in low, moderate, high and extra high profiles.
+Implants are made in low, moderate, high, and extra high profiles.

 Breast implants are made with a smooth or textured surface.
 Round implants can be chosen with either surface, while teardrop implants are made with a textured surface only.
 Dr. Lapuerta’s preference is to use smooth surface breast implants.

 During breast augmentation surgery, if an implant is needed the plastic surgeon has several implant placement options.
 For the best outcome from breast augmentation surgery, Dr. Lapuerta takes into consideration many factors when deciding where the implant should be placed, including the patient’s desired implant size, the amount of natural breast tissue, the patient’s weight and chest muscle anatomy.
 After an in-depth consultation with the patient, Dr. Lapuerta will determine which of the following implant placement options will give the patient the results they desire: